 I suggest staying in Interlaken because its central location allows to you get around easily.

-- LUXURY: The most luxurious hotel in Interlaken is Victoria Jungfrau Grand Hotel & Spa.
+LUXURY: VICTORIA JUNGFRAU GRAND HOTEL & SPA – The most luxurious hotel in Interlaken is Victoria Jungfrau Grand Hotel & Spa.
 I have not stayed there myself, so I can only repeat what I heard: This hotel is amazing.
 If you are looking for a fancy place in Interlaken, this is probably the best pick.

-- MID-RANGE: For your stay in Interlaken, I recommend this hotel which is centrally located and is quite nice.
+MID-RANGE: HOTEL DU NORD – For your stay in Interlaken, I recommend this hotel – Hotel du Nord – which is centrally located and is quite nice.
 It is one of my favorite accommodations for your 5-day Swiss itinerary.
-Check out rates for Hotel du Nord here.

-- BUDGET: If you are on a budget, I recommend staying in Backpackers Villa Sonnenhof next to the Höhenmatte.
+BUDGET: BACKPACKERS VILLA SONNENHOF – If you are on a budget, I recommend staying in Backpackers Villa Sonnenhof next to the Höhenmatte.
 It is not the cheapest hostel but definitely worth the money and one of my all-time favorite hostels.
-Check out prices here.